aishup/Web-Development-Learning/README.md

 # Web-Development-Demos

+This is part of a technology session I presented for a 15 freshman graduates who joined my team in 2014.

 A collection of useful Demo's using the Web technologies HTML, HTML5 , Javascript, CSS, CSS3 , Jquery , Jquery Plugins, Bootstrap, Angular Js and Node JS.

 1.Portfolio-Website-Template